First assignment in 1903,

 It is not until 2007 that Henk’s other son, Robert Pleijsier joins the Executive Board.
 In that year Pleijsier Bouw and PaletBouw entered into a collaboration agreement under the name `Pleijsier Kleinbouw’ (now Pleijsier Bouw en Onderhoud).
 All the smaller construction companies and the larger service activities including all the employees that worked in these areas were brought together in the company with the name Pleijsier Kleinbouw.

 Today’s Pleijsier Bouwgroep concentrates primarily on non-residential construction throughout the Netherlands.
 The company’s daily management is made up by general director Robert Pleijsier and financial director Kees van de Linde.
 Each subsidiary has a manager who is responsible for daily business; Ben Hokse in Genemuiden, and Robert Pleijsier in Nijkerk.
 Today’s Pleijsier Bouwgroep stands out from the competition thanks to its professionalism, personal commitment and keen eye for sustainability and innovation.
 These core values are also substantiated by the various certificates that Pleijsier Bouw has been awarded.
-For instance, Pleijsier Bouw was recently awarded the extended NEN-EN-ISO-9001 and VCA** certificate, the FSC accreditation (2013) and the ISO-14001 certificate (2014).
+For instance, Pleijsier Bouw was recently awarded the extended NEN-EN-ISO-9001 and VCA** certificate and the ISO-14001 certificate (2014).